umbopepato/visua-website/_guide/get-started.md

 Instead use visua if you want a simple way to easily apply your brand identity to existing design systems on multiple platforms and frameworks by directly building **themes**.
 Also, visua is not limited to builds: although building themes is the most obvious application for plugins, they can perform any kind of operation with the parsed styles.
-And, besides plugins, the API allows you to read identity files in your node.js package.